 A blank wall is much like an artist’s fresh canvas, waiting to be adorned with naturally stunning accessories (be it art, storage or lighting) that perfectly express your interior style.
 Choose a wall-mounted multi rack for a compact, streamlined storage solution that provides a geometric backdrop for your florals and finishing touches, and gives you the flexibility to play with different arrangements.

-Get the look: Out of the box multi rack (in-stores only)
+Get the look: Out of the box multi wall box

 Another simple, inexpensive way to make your walls a stylish yet practical focal point is with a corkboard, which can be easily purchased at your local crafts store.
 Pin up postcards from your latest travels, cut outs from your favourite magazines, and even photos of friends and family, for a truly personalised wall piece that’ll bring a relaxing and cosy charm to your space.
 No matter what you decide to add, you’re sure to have a constantly evolving collage that captures your own personal style while keeping you continually inspired.

 To affordably and easily create a more natural setting in your living space, opt for small, versatile rustic reclaimed wood pieces, which not only add texture to your home, but also tell a unique story through their beautifully weathered surfaces.
 Prop a ladder in your bedroom as a stylish solution for hanging bags and clothing, or a screen door in your living room as a chic, repurposed magazine rack.

 Get the look: Solo screen door (in stores only) | Solo ladder mirror